What Is Toilet Soap And Is It The Same As Bath Soap?

 So, is there even a difference between toilet soap and common bath soap?
 Well, it depends on who you are asking.
 Most men (myself included up until recently) would tell you that this is just some marketing scheme; big brands wanted to charge you more money for the same product, so they coined the term “toilet soap.”

-Another important distinction is that toilet soaps contain more fatty material, while bath soaps contain surface active agents with low TFM (total Fatty Matter).
+Besides the name difference, there is another important distinction between toilet and bath soaps - toilet soaps contain more fatty material, while bath soaps contain surface active agents with low TFM (total Fatty Matter).
 Higher TFM means toilet soap cleans and moisturizes the skin better, forcing bar soaps to "catch up" by adding other moisturizing and nurturing ingredients.

 What Is Toilet Soap?

 It’s no surprise that there are a ton of different types of cleaning products on today’s market.
 Among all of them, we somehow forget about soaps...
 Why is that?
 Though not as popular as they used to be, toilet soaps still do a great job of cleaning the skin and scrubbing the dirt.
 They make your skin squeaky clean, so to say.

 Toilet soap is obtained by a chemical process called saponification.
 In this heat-induced reaction, the most commonly used vegetable oils become ‘soaps,’ as chemical compounds.
 Some of the components used in the production of toilet soaps are coconut oil, canola oil, olive oil, etc.